ros-industrial-consortium/ipa_seminar/ipa_seminar_perception/README.md

 ![rviz5](./doc/rviz5.png "Add marker")

 Change the marker topic to "/plane_segmentation/marker_plane".
 You should see a rectangle for the plane now.
-You can also show the plane parameters (normal, centroid) by add a second marker display and subscribing to "/plane_segmentation/marker_params":
+You can also show the plane parameters (normal, centroid).
+In RVIZ, click on "Add" and select "Marker".
+Display and subscribe to "/plane_segmentation/marker_params":

+Additionally you can visualize the point cloud of points considered above the plane segmentation.
+This is the most useful way to visualize the effects of the plane parameters.

 ![rviz6](./doc/rviz6.png "Plane marker")